rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 #### How do I delete or cancel my services?

+Cloud accounts can be closed by the Account Owner at any time, but Rackspace cannot perform this action.
+Instead, the customer must initiate through the MyCloud portal, using the following steps:

+1. Ensure that all products (such as Cloud Servers, Images, Cloud Files, Cloud Block Storage, and so on) are deleted.
-Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) and review all services to ensure that all your data is backed up outside of the Rackspace environment.
-You can then submit a cancellation request by following these steps:
+2. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), and review all services to ensure that all your data is backed up outside of the Rackspace environment.

-1. In the upper-right corner of the Cloud Control Panel, click your user name, and then select **Account Settings**.
+3. In the upper-right corner of the Cloud Control Panel, click **Account**.
+4. Click **Account Settings** from the menu.
-2. At the bottom of the Account Settings page, click **Cancel My Account**.
+5. At the bottom of the Account Settings page, click **Cancel My Account**.
+6. Choose a reason from the provided list.
+7. Check the check box at the bottom of the page.
+8. Type the word "CANCEL" into the text box.
+9. Click **Cancel Account**.

-Cancellations cannot be initiated over the phone.
-The cancellation submission is your authorized approval for Rackspace to delete and cancel your services in their entirety.
-If you do not have a copy of your data outside of our Cloud infrastructure, Rackspace is not liable for data loss.
+Cancellations cannot be initiated over the phone or with a support ticket.
+The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
+Rackspace is not liable for data loss, if you do not have a copy of your data outside of our Cloud infrastructure.

+**Note** Your Rackspace cloud account is billed one month in arrears on your anniversary date.
+Depending on the date on which your cancellation is finalized, you may still receive an additional, final invoice on your next invoice date.
+Please refer to your billing overview for your monthly invoice date.

-If you want to keep your account open without receiving future charges, you can manually delete all services from your account profile.
+If you prefer to keep your account open without receiving future charges, you can manually delete all services from your account profile.
 This method enables you to use the Rackspace services in the future without the need to register a new account.